Crystal Palace National Sports Centre: Crystal Palace Sports Arena

 Crystal Palace Sports Arena was a proposed football stadium to be built in Crystal Palace Park, to replace Selhurst Park as the home stadium of Crystal Palace Football Club.
 It was announced in January 2011, as a redevelopment of the current Crystal Palace National Sports Centre, and was planned to be ready for the 2015–16 football season.
 Crystal Palace F.C. submitted plans to rebuild the stadium as a 40,000 seater football stadium without a running track, but with a new indoor aquatic and sports centre as part of the complex.
 A London Tramlink extension to the area was proposed to coincide with the completion of the stadium.

-However, on 4 December 2017, Crystal Palace F.C. unveiled plans to redevelop Selhurst Park and expand its capacity to 34,000, which suggested they have now abandoned plans to redevelop the National Sports Centre.
+However by 2013, the club had abandoned those plans to instead concentrate on redeveloping their existing home.

+On 19 April 2018, Palace were given approval by Croydon Council to expand Selhurst Park to a 34,000 capacity.